F1TenthBU/gaussian-splatting/INSTRUCTIONS.md

 17. mkdir $WRK_DIR/gaussian-splatting/datasets

 # Now upload to the datasets a subfolder with the training images.
 18. [Upload to $WRK_DIR/gaussian-splatting/datasets/your_dataset training data.
-The images should be in $WRK_DIR/gaussian-splatting/datasets/your_dataset/input and should be numbered.]
+The images should be in $WRK_DIR/gaussian-splatting/datasets/your_dataset/input and should be numbered.
+Also make sure the images are not blurry.
+To achieve this, consider using https://github.com/F1TenthBU/Video2Image4Colmap which attempts to convert a video stream to images using the least blurry frames.
+Ofcourse the input video itself still should be of as high quality as possible capturing multiple angles of the same location, avoids capturing just plain objects like a blank white wall, and has minimal motion blur.]

 19. Modify `$WRK_DIR/gaussian-splatting/colmap_script` to fit your needs.
 This script runs the convert.py file which runs colmap.
 Here are some things to keep in mind:
 * In the `-P` flag you must set the SCC project to use for the job queue.
 For example if you have access to the SCC through CS454 and thus you have access to /projectnb/cs454/, in the `-P` flag, you would put CS454.